JohnyPi/Ardupilot_md/libraries/AP_HAL_ChibiOS/hwdef/Airvolute-DCS2/README.md

 - SERIAL3 -> UART3 (PPM) (Default protocol: None, Serial can only be set to protocol: RCIN (23))

 UARTs do not have RTS/CTS.
 UARTs 1 and 2 are routed to FMU_SEC. connector.

-## PWM Output

-The DCS2 Onboard FMU supports up to 4 PWM outputs.
-All 4 PWMs are routed to FMU_SEC. connector on the board.

 ## Loading Firmware